If you are self-employed, a freelancer or a contractor you can still successfully get a mortgage if you can meet the lenders criteria.

 Don’t forget that a mortgage lender wants you to be able to afford the monthly repayments and keep them up until the end of the term.

 Income can be hard to prove.
-There’s no simple payslip or P60 for a sole trader.
+There’s no simple payslip or P60 for a sole trader or business owner.

 By using an experienced mortgage broker like ourselves you will have someone helping you that understands the difficulties that self-employed people have proving their income.
 Many brokers are self employed themselves, or maybe are small business owners, they will have first hand knowledge.